eclipse-cdt-cloud/cdt-cloud-blueprint/README.md

 The packaged application is located in `applications/electron/dist`.

+### Additionals for a demo

+- To use the trace view download and start the [TraceCompassServer](https://download.eclipse.org/tracecompass.incubator/trace-server/rcp/)
+- Example traces can be found here: [TraceCompassTutorialTraces](https://github.com/tuxology/tracevizlab/blob/master/labs/TraceCompassTutorialTraces.tgz)
+- An example workspace including a trace can be found [here](https://github.com/eclipsesource/cdtcloud-alpha/tree/master/example/workspace)

 ### Running E2E Tests

 The E2E tests basic UI tests of the actual application.